 Robert Martin Myers (Bob), 77, passed away Tuesday, October 8, 2019 at home in Evans, Colorado with his family by his side.
 Bob was born in California to Willard and Angelina Myers.
 After the Dust Bowl and World War II when Bob was a child his family moved back to the family farm in Henderson, Colorado.
 Bob attended Hazeltine School and after graduating from Brighton High School, Bob enlisted in the Army and served his country during the Vietnam War.
 He and his lifelong friend, Chuck Swenson, both in Army Intelligence, managed communications behind enemy lines.

-To send flowers in memory of Robert Martin Myers, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert Martin Myers, please visit our Heartfelt Sympathies Store.

 After returning home from the Army, Bob met Patricia Moat and they had two daughters Annie and Heidi where they raised them in Boulder, Colorado.
 Bob was a wonderful father and he loved his daughters.
 He coached softball for the girls and always had his red van full of girls for softball tournaments and Girl Scout activities.
 Annie and Heidi have, over the years, often spoken about what a great dad Bob was to them, a tribute they gave to him even while he was still living!
 Bob also loved his three granddaughters and he had many memories especially of Christmas time get togethers.